karishmasinghi124/octabyte-devops-final-submission/README.md

 9. CloudWatch application dashboard
 10. running application

-Record a short Loom video showing the repository, Terraform architecture, CI/CD run, AWS resources, monitoring, and the running application.
+I Recorded a short Loom video showing the repository, Terraform architecture, CI/CD run, AWS resources, monitoring, and the running application.

 The repository cannot create a real GitHub URL or Loom URL without access to those accounts, so those two links must be added to the submission email after publishing/recording.